josh-works/josh-works.github.io/_posts/2020-08-17-1922-atlanta-zoning-plan-with-comments.md

 ### Enforcement: Board of Zoning Appeals

-The zoning ordinance will be enforced by the inspector of buildings.
+The zoning ordinance will be enforced by the inspector of buildings[^or-anyone-else].
 No building permit will be issued unless the building and its proposed use conform to the zoning regulations.

 In the application of the zoning many cases will arise, especially near the dividing line be tween two use districts, where the strict letter of the zoning regulations may properly be modified.
 This can be done in specific cases with out injury to general public purposes of the ordinance, while at the same time avoiding unnecessary injury to the individual owner.